coda/packs-sdk/docs/get-started/cli.md

 ## Add functionality to you Pack

 Now that you've got the basic structure of a Pack it's time to customize it and add some functionality.
-In this tutorial you'll be creating a simple "Hello World" pack with a single formula.
+In this tutorial you'll be creating a simple "Hello World" Pack with a single formula.

 1. Edit `formulas.ts` to include the definition of a new "Hello" formula: